-The following features are not currently supported.
-Their support will be addressed in future releases:
+The following features are not currently supported:

-- Signal clock offsets are not fully supported.
+• Signal clock offsets are not fully supported.
 The software does not support an offset for sample-rate definition.
-Simulink does not allow a phase offset for any multi-rate situations (using Upsample or Downsample blocks), so Synphony Model Compiler does not support it either. - Multiport RAM is not supported for Actel targets.
-If you generate RTL for such blocks, they can fail synthesis. - Asynchronous read/write RAM blocks are not supported for Actel targets.
+Simulink does not allow a phase offset for any multi-rate situations (using Upsample or Downsample blocks), so the Synphony Model Compiler software does not support it either.

+- · Multiport RAM is not supported for Microsemi targets.
+If you generate RTL for such blocks, they can fail synthesis. - Asynchronous read/write RAM blocks are not supported for Microsemi targets.
 If you generate RTL for such blocks, they can fail synthesis.